Gladius-Community-Devs/ModdingGUI/README.md

 3. **Execute the EXE**: Run the executable to launch the ModdingGUI application.

+4. Windows might catch the program, you can select More Info > Run Anyways in order to execute the exe

 ### Option 2: For Developers

 1. **Clone the Repository**: Clone this repository to your local machine.